cshjin/pl_in_neurips_2019/README.md

-# Private Learning in NeurIPS 2019
+# Privacy Preserving Machine Learning in NeurIPS 2019

 Subjects including, but not limited to, differential privacy, federated learning, and etc.

 ## Sunday

 ### Panels